 The patent landscape in the field of immuno-oncology is particularly complex.
 We are aware of numerous United States and foreign patents and pending patent applications of third parties directed to compositions, methods of use and methods of manufacture of immuno-oncology products.
 In addition, there may be patents and patent applications in the field of which we are not aware.
-The technology we currently license from MD Anderson the NCI and Precigen is early-stage technology, and we were in the process of designing and developing products using this technology.
-Although we sought and, should we resume development activities, will seek to avoid pursuing the development of products that may infringe any third-party patent claims that we believe to be valid and enforceable, we may fail to do so.
-Moreover, given the breadth and number of claims in patents and pending patent applications in the field of immuno-oncology and the complexities and uncertainties associated with them, third parties may allege that we are infringing patent claims even if we do not believe such claims have merit.
+The technology we currently license from MD Anderson is early-stage technology, and we were in the process of designing and developing products using this technology.
+Although we will seek to avoid pursuing the development of products that may infringe any third-party patent claims that we believe to be valid and enforceable, we may fail to do so.
+Moreover, given the breadth and number of claims in patents and pending patent applications in the field of immuno-oncology and obesity treatments and the complexities and uncertainties associated with them, third parties may allege that we are infringing patent claims even if we do not believe such claims have merit.